Phosphorus Best Practice

 How Can The Research Be Used?

-- Our research indicates that despite adhering to regional regulatory rules, significant phosphorus losses still occur when farm dairy effluent (FDE) is applied to well-drained shallow soil.
+- This research indicates that despite adhering to regional regulatory rules, significant phosphorus losses still occur when farm dairy effluent (FDE) is applied at low depths (<2mm) to stony free-draining soils, such as those common in the Canterbury region, the second-largest dairy-producing region in New Zealand.

-- Industry bodies and regional and central government could use these results to strengthen guidelines and regulations beyond current recommendations, particularly regarding the use of FDE on soils of low sorption capacity, to meet community and government expectations.
+- Industry bodies and regional and central government could use these results to strengthen guidelines and regulations regarding the use of FDE on soils of low sorption capacity.

 Professor Rich McDowellAgResearch Profile →